brra-se/terraform-infra/README.md

    ```

 6. Get your Cloudflare API token for Terraform to use.
+7. Get the Zone IDs for each Cloudflare DNS domain you wish to access through Terraform
-7. Create a `variables.tf` file in the root directory of your project.
+8. Create a `variables.tf` file in the root directory of your project.
 It holds the credentials to your Cloudflare account.
 You may refer to `variables.tf.example`
-8. Finally, run `terraform init` in the root directory to set up the Terraform backend.
+9. Finally, run `terraform init` in the root directory to set up the Terraform backend.